jried31/UVGAD/SerialUsbDriver/README.txt

         * ID: This is the primary key of the table and must be a unique value.
         * VENDOR_ID: The vendor ID of the USB device.
 This can be determined using the 'lsusb' utility.
 See details online.
+Note that 'lsusb' will return the hex value while the table requires decimal values.
         * PRODUCT_ID: The product ID of the USB device.
 This can be determined using the 'lsusb' utility.
 See details online.
+Note that 'lsusb' will return the hex value while the table requires decimal values.
         * PROTOCOL: This field is used to dynamically determine which USB driver should be loaded.
-The values should match what is found in SerialUsbDriver/src/Sensor.java
+The values should match what is found in SerialUsbDriver/src/edu/repo/ucla/serialusbdriver/Sensor.java
         * BAUD: The default baud rate that the device should use.
 Most devices with a 16MHz clock have shown good results with 57600.
 3. Uninstall the application completely from the device and then reinstall it.